hong142/MGMT690-Writeup-6-Yuwen-Hong/README.md

 <img src="https://github.com/hong142/MGMT690-Writeup-6-Yuwen-Hong/blob/master/2.png" width="600">
 ## Hands on!
 Deploying the pipeline
 ### Check Kubernetes
-We run k8s cluster as a base of our pipeline, and kubectl is a command line interface for us to interact with the master node.
+We run k8s cluster as a base of our pipeline, and kubectl is a command line interface for us to interact with the master node wihtout installing k8s.
 Before deploying anything, you can use "get all" to check what is running on the k8s cluster.
 Instead, if you do "get pods", you can get containers that are running.
 In our case, pachd, etcd as well as dash are running, and Pachyderm is already connected to the object storage.
 ```
 $ kubectl get all
 ```